 That wedding invitation you designed for your cousin?
 Perfect for HOW’s Promotion and Marketing Awards.
-Enter before March 12 and save on entry fees.
+Enter before April 9.

 Design Army chief creative officer and co-founder Pum Lefebure says an average adult is exposed to about 360 ads a day, which has forced us to develop a filter to shut off all the noise and make snap judgements.
 Plus, the average human attention span is now 8.5 seconds.
 So how can designers break through that noise and connect with their client’s audience?
 Lefebure says smart marketers and designers have to make customers fall in love with their clients’ products and brands.